Cruise Trips in Norway

 Before you start planning your independent cruise trip to Norway, you might like to know more about what to expect.
 Here you’ll find our answers to the most frequently asked questions for your peace of mind.

 When you choose Nordic Visitor, you can Book With Confidence, safe in the knowledge that your payments are protected.
-Plus, you can find out what we are doing to protect your safety and wellbeing on our Travel With Confidence page.

 Norway is renowned for being home to some of the world’s most beautiful fjords.
 Indeed, sail along the mountainous west coast and you’ll pass hundreds of them.
 While some are small, others are vast and stretch inland for kilometres.